aachalrukhmode-coder/SCT_WD_2/README.md

 # SCT_WD_2
 ##Calculator Web Application

-This project is a responsive calculator built using **HTML, CSS, and JavaScript** as part of the SkillCraft Technology Web Development Internship.
+This project is a responsive calculator built using **HTML, CSS and JavaScript** as part of the SkillCraft Technology Web Development Internship.

 ### Features
 - Modern calculator interface with responsive design